- Dog bee stings are not as common as you might expect, but they do happen.

 Severe symptoms are most likely to occur if a dog is allergic to bee stings or suffers multiple stings.
 Multiple stings happen if a dog disturbs a bee hive or if the dogs is stung by wasps, as they can sting multiple times.

 Dogs with bee allergies need to be taken to the veterinarian immediately as their symptoms can be life-threatening.
-Severe and allergic reactions can cause the throat to close up, making it difficult for a dog to breathe.
+Severe and allergic reactions can cause anaphylactic shock where the throat can close up, making it difficult for a dog to breathe.

-Dogs who like to investigate flowers or who chase and snap at anything flying around them are at highest risk for bee stings.
+Dogs who like to investigate flowers or who chase and snap at bees, wasps, and hornets flying around them are at highest risk for stings.
 Dogs who like to stick their nose in holes can be stung by ground bees.

 Other risk factors include living near pollinator habitats and spending time outdoors.

 A bee sting can be diagnosed at home if the pet parent sees the sting happen or finds the stinger.
 This is rare, so often pet parents bring their dog to the veterinarian assuming their dog has a bee sting based on her symptoms.

 At the veterinary clinic, a bee sting is diagnosed by obtaining a thorough history and complete physical exam.